NewCampus wants to train the first-time managers within Southeast Asia’s tech giants – TechCrunch

 NewCampus is pursuing university accreditation, which suggests that it sees itself eventually becoming a replacement for traditional degrees.
 Fan likened it to how fintech startups acquired banking licenses half a decade ago, in an attempt to build brand awareness and trust.

-Per a number of investors who had seen NewCampus’ pitch deck, the university licensing move, is a nod to NewCampus’ initial bet: that it could become an alternative to the MBA.
+Per a number of investors who had seen NewCampus’ pitch deck, the university licensing move is a nod to NewCampus’ initial bet: that it could become an alternative to the MBA.

 The issue with modern business schools is that much of the utility in higher-ed isn’t the content, but the network and brand name making its way to a student’s resume.
 While NewCampus may thus lean on accreditation as differentiation, it really needs to lean on different ways to signal to society that its content — and consumers of its content — matters.
 Yao thinks that investors may be off on NewCampus’ interpretation of replacing the business school degree.